DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_start_writing.md

 The second step is to choose a proper title for your planning project, and then the defining step: choosing a project template to use for your project.
 A project template present you with a questionnaire in the project workspace, as well as a set of default values, so you don't have to start from scratch.
 Select the questionnaire variant that fits your project best.

 ### Choose the right project template for your project
 <code> The described setup refers to the pre-defined templates (questionnaires) in the [FAIR Wizard Norway](https://norway.fair-wizard.com/).
-If using the the ELIXIR Norway DSW instance, see advanced setup.</code>
+If using the the ELIXIR Norway DSW instance, see the instructions for advanced questionnaire setup.</code>

 To accommodate different project needs, you have by default access to four different project templates, in addition to a [pre-project/ pre-award questionnaire](/pages/support_00_planning_considerations).
 Select the questionnaire variant that fits your project best.